-We have reviewed the accompanying balance sheet of Joel Inc. d/b/a Simon Candy Company and Pharmaloz (an S Corporation) as June 30, 2004, and the related statements of operations, comprehensive income, and cash flows for the six months ended June 30, 2004 and 2003, in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
+We have reviewed the accompanying Balance Sheet of Joel Inc. d/b/a Simon Candy Company and Pharmaloz (an S Corporation) as of September 30, 2004, and the related Statements of Operations, Comprehensive Income, and Cash Flows for the nine months ended September 30, 2004 and 2003, in accordance with STATEMENTS ON STANDARDS FOR ACCOUNTING AND REVIEW SERVICES issued by the American Institute of Certified Public Accountants.
 All information included in these financial statements is the representation of the management of Joel, Inc. d/b/a Simon Candy Company and Pharmaloz.